fionss/Ecommerce-Customer-Insights/README.md

 <h2>4.Insights and Recommendations</h2>

-  <h4>Strengthen Retention and Build Repeat Purchasing Behaviour</h4>
+  <h4>1.
+Strengthen Retention and Build Repeat Purchasing Behaviour</h4>
   <p>With 0% customer retention and all customers classified as new, the business heavily relies on acquisition of new customers so new retention strategies need to be set.
 They should be focused on:</p>
   <ul>
     <li>Automated lifecycle emails: a welcome message, post-purchase follow ups, reminders, campaigns etc.</li>